-Command line arguments can be arbitrarily combined, e.g.
+Command-line arguments can be arbitrarily combined, e.g.

 pihole-FTL debug test

-/var/run/pihole-FTL.portfile containing port on which
+/run/pihole-FTL.portfile containing port on which

 root user to be avoided.

-For the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes: privileged processes (superuser or
+To perform permission checks, traditional UNIX implementations distinguish two categories of processes: privileged processes (superuser or

 root), and unprivileged processes.
 Privileged processes bypass all kernel permission checks, while unprivileged processes are subject to full permission checking based on the process's credentials (user and group permissions and supplementary process capabilities).
 Capabilities are implemented on Linux using extended attributes (xattr(7)) in the